goblimey/ntripcaster/README.md

 If the first test works and the second one doesn't, then port 2101 is not open on your VPS.

-Your first git bash windows should still be displaying the server log.ch a request for the source table produces an exra line:
+Your first git bash windows should still be displaying the server log.
+Each request for the source table produces an exra line:

     Kicking unknown 1 [172.17.0.1] [Sourcetable transferred], connected for 0 seconds